Non-owner car insurance is for people who don't own a car but may need to borrow or rent a car, or are legally required

 A few different options exist for drivers seeking a non-owner insurance policy:

 Some insurance companies may offer their own specific non-owner plans.
 Many companies sell this type of insurance.

 Keep in mind that insurers offer different non-owner plans and policies in each state.
 Depending on where you live, you might not be eligible for your preferred plan.
-These companies sell non-owner insurance policies:
+These auto insurers sell non-owner insurance policies: